9bitStudios/recipebook/README.md

 $ node server
 ```

-This will strt the server and run the project at http://localhost:8080.
+This will start the server and run the project at http://localhost:8080.
 Go to that URL to view the home page.
 From there you can navigate to the different applications.